Doyle Hamm: Attempted execution

 When the execution was finally called off, Hamm collapsed as he was removed from the gurney.
 During a visit with his defense counsel the following day, Hamm was limping and sore and was described by his attorney as “a shadow of himself.”
-Hamm became only the fourth person in the United States since 1946 to walk out of the execution chamber still alive.
+Hamm became the fourth person in the United States since 1946 to walk out of the execution chamber still alive.
 In a press conference following the execution attempt, Jeff Dunn, Commissioner of the Alabama Department of Corrections, told reporters: "I wouldn’t necessarily characterize what we had tonight as a problem."

 The New York Times described the botched execution as "ghoulish proceedings."
 Sara Totonchi, executive director of the Southern Center for Human Rights described the event as "unconscionable," adding that the "attempted execution clearly demonstrates the cruelty and the torture of the death penalty."
 The editorial board of a local newspaper in Alabama described the attempted execution as "torture in Alabama's death chamber."
 In a report submitted to the federal court, the doctor who examined Hamm after the attempted execution wrote that, during the execution, Hamm wished for death "because he preferred to die rather than to continue to experience the ongoing severe pain."